sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 * Implicit events are automatically generated.
 To provide information that can help researchers understand learner navigation sequences, RDX packages include implicit events that record actions in areas of the LMS that are not currently instrumented to generate explicit events.
-This section includes a list of the implicit events that are included in the RDX package.
+This section lists the implicit events that are included in the RDX package.

 The following topics list the implicit events that are included in RDX data packages.